Making Use of Leftovers

 leftovers: inspiration, recipes & links:

-Here are some pages that have leftovers sorted by categories with lots of ideas…Bear with me as I am updating pages and they’re all pretty much “under construction.”
+Here are some pages that have leftovers sorted by categories with lots of ideas…Bear with me as I am updating pages; some are still “under construction.”
+And check back with me now and then.
+Since there are no limits to what might be left over, I’m always adding new pages.

 Hearing from you makes my day!
 Comment below.